rng-guy/NFSMWBartender/README.txt

 "Advanced" feature set:

- • The entire feature set disables itself if ANY Heat level lacks a valid spawn table for "Chasers" ("BartenderSettings\Advanced\Cars.ini").
-You must specify at least one car for each.
+ • The feature set disables itself if ANY Heat level lacks a valid spawn table for "Chasers" ("BartenderSettings\Advanced\Cars.ini"); you must specify at least one car for each level.

  • If the feature set is enabled, the "cops" VltEd entries of all Heat levels are ignored.
    Apart from those and "SearchModeHeliSpawnChance", all other VltEd parameters stay functional.
+   (With this feature set, the helicopter will always spawn when its (re-)spawn timer expires.)

  • All helicopter vehicles you specify ("BartenderSettings\Advanced\Helicopter.ini") must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries.